 The Santa Cruz Valley National Heritage Area

-Archaeology Southwest is proud of its significant role in establishing both the proposed Santa Cruz Valley National Heritage Area and the Heritage Alliance that currently manages this initiative.
-As part of a working group comprised of regional entities and local stakeholders, and with guidance from the National Park Service, Archaeology Southwest managed the initial stages of the designation effort (2003–2007).
+The Center for Desert Archaeology is proud of its significant role in establishing both the proposed Santa Cruz Valley National Heritage Area and the Heritage Alliance that currently manages this initiative.
+As part of a working group comprised of regional entities and local stakeholders, and with guidance from the National Park Service, the Center managed the initial stages of the designation effort (2003–2007).
 These included the preparation of a required Feasibility Study and research that informed key portions of that document.

 We encourage you to visit the Santa Cruz Valley Heritage Alliance’s website to learn about the incredible diversity of heritage resources in this enduring valley.
 The Alliance outlines several ways that you can support the designation initiative as it heads to the U.S. Senate.

 For more information on the Santa Cruz Valley National Heritage Area please contact Vanessa Bechtol, Executive Director of the Santa Cruz Valley Heritage Alliance, at (520) 429-1394.
 You may also visit their new website, which educates the public about the proposed Santa Cruz Valley National Heritage Area.

 More Information on the Santa Cruz Valley National Heritage Area